-Call for Papers: Connectivity, Transcultural Entanglements and the Power of Aesthetic Choices in Africa
+Call for chapter proposals: Connectivity, Transcultural Entanglements and the Power of Aesthetic Choices in Africa

 Joint Call by the Unversity of Cambridge and the Max-Planck Institute Florence

 Following the transcultural and global turn in the humanities and social sciences, studies of issues of connectivity, transcultural interactions, processes of exchange and long-distance entanglements have been key contributions to the fields in the past 15 years.
 Also the mobility of objects and artistic responses to imported artifacts from the medieval to the contemporary period have gained more and more prominence throughout the disciplines.
 When it comes to the African continent, however, such questions are often deeply problematic, since the humanities still have to deal with the weight of colonial discourses, racist concepts and rhetoric.